 Want more Babka variations?
 This Babka is chocolate-filled, sweet yeasted bread.

-A cross between bread, croissants, and cakes and using simple ingredients: flour, eggs, butter, milk, and yeast.
+A cross between bread, croissants, and cakes uses simple ingredients: flour, eggs, butter, milk, and yeast.
 And can be filled with a flavor of your choice.

 Food blog Yellow Thyme uses chocolate in their recipe.